 SSN (for identify verification purposes)

-EIN (if you are an LLC or Corporation)
+EIN (if you are an LLC, Corporation, or Partnership)

 Learn more: How to open a Found account